 - Managerial Economics: 6 days, 6 hours of instruction per day (3 credit hours).

 - Managerial Statistics: 6 days, 6 hours of instruction per day (3 credit hours).

 - Terms (6): Participants take 6 credit hours in each term for a total of 36 credit hours.
 Courses in terms 1-6 have both an online and on-campus component.

 - Research Process: A three-stage process that takes places over the 3 years of the DBA program.

-- Final Research Project: Terms 7, 8 and 9 are devoted to research symposiums and the final project (18 credit hours).
+- Dissertation: Terms 7, 8 and 9 are devoted to research symposiums and the dissertation (18 credit hours).